tjsadsnative/picatcha.github.io/_posts/sdk/2014-10-02-openrtb-spec.md

 thumb: ""
 excerpt: "AdsNative OpenRTB Native Ad Specs"
 ---
-#AdsNative OpenRTB Native Ad Specs
+#**AdsNative OpenRTB Native Ad Specs**

 ##Overview

-1. AdsNative receives a request on page load
+a.
+AdsNative receives a request on page load
-2. AdsNative Exchange makes bid requests via a JSON HTTP POST to our bidding partners endpoints
+b.
+AdsNative Exchange makes bid requests via a JSON HTTP POST to our bidding partners endpoints
-3. AdsNative Exchange uses DSI (demand source integration) technology to award the impression to one of the following sources at the second highest price:
+c.
+AdsNative Exchange uses DSI (demand source integration) technology to award the impression to one of the following sources at the second highest price: c.1.
+Adsnative Marketplace c.2.
+Direct Sold campaigns via AdsNative Platform c.3.
+Bidders on AdsNative Exchange(you)
-  1. Adsnative Marketplace
-  2. Direct Sold campaigns via AdsNative Platform
-  3. Bidders on AdsNative Exchange(you)
-4. If a bidder wins the auction, AdsNative Exchange will send an HTTP GET to the url you have specified in “nurl” with all OpenRTB 2.2 macros replaced
+d.
+If a bidder wins the auction, AdsNative Exchange will send an HTTP GET to the url you have specified in “nurl” with all OpenRTB 2.2 macros replaced

 ---